Bommireddy1702/P2P_network_Creation/read me .md

 Peer-to-Peer Chat Application

 CS 216: Introduction to Blockchain

 Assignment 2

 Team Information
-*Team Name: Network Miner's
+Team Name: Network Miner's
 Team Members:
 Bommireddy Varun Kumar Reddy(mc230041006)
 Alam Sai Chathura(ce230004004)
 kota Sanjay Kumar(cse230001042)

 Project Description
 The Peer-to-Peer (P2P) Chat Application is a decentralized communication system that allows multiple users to engage in real-time messaging without relying on a central server.
 This application is designed to facilitate simultaneous message sending and receiving through multi-threading, ensuring smooth and efficient communication.

-Key Functionalities: 🔹 Multi-Peer Support – Enables multiple nodes to connect and interact within the network. 🔹 Peer Discovery & Tracking – Maintains an active list of connected peers. 🔹 Alphabetical Peer Sorting – Organizes peer names in a sorted order for faster searching and querying. 🔹 Custom Message Format – Ensures structured communication using the format:.
+Key Functionalities: 🔹 Multi-Peer Support – Enables multiple nodes to connect and interact within the network. 🔹 Peer Discovery & Tracking – Maintains an active list of connected peers. 🔹 Alphabetical Peer Sorting – Organizes peer names in a sorted order for faster searching and querying. 🔹 Custom Message Format – Ensures structured communication using the format: 🔹Message Broadcasting – Allow sending a message to multiple peers simultaneously. 🔹Peer Exit Handling-When a peer exits, it is automatically removed from the list of active peers, ensuring that it no longer appears in query results.
+Additionally, a notification message is broadcasted to all remaining peers, informing them of the peer's departure.

 Features
 Simultaneous Send & Receive (Multi-threading)
 Peer Discovery & Tracking
 Custom Message Format: <IP_ADDRESS:PORT> <TEAM_NAME>
+Peer Exit Handling
+Message Broadcasting
-Bonus: Persistent Peer Connection (connect() function) Prerequisites
+Bonus: Persistent Peer Connection (connect() function)

+Prerequisites
 Install dependencies: sudo apt update sudo apt install g++